-The Superbowl is coming right up!
-Now that’s a big deal in the U.S. for those reading from far-flung lands and it’s an event.
-We always had a great football team in my hometown, but I’m just not the fan I used to be.
-I gotta admit, I’m fan of the food, though, and the Superbowl is an excuse to hang out either in front of the TV or in the kitchen.
+The Super Bowl is coming right up!
+Now that’s a big deal in the U.S. for those reading from far-flung lands, and it’s an event.
+The Super Bowl is an excuse to hang out either in front of the TV or in the kitchen.
 Since the New England Patriots are playing this year, I’m making the Classic Boston Sausage Pepper Grinders.

 About Boston Sausage Pepper Grinders: